Stardust (Marvel Comics): Annihilation

+Stardust is sent by Galactus to ask the Silver Surfer to meet with Galactus.
+Stardust is under orders to help the other remaining former heralds Red Shift and Firelord as they combat the Annihilation wave fleet.
+It is later revealed that Stardust is an Ethereal, a race of beings of pure energy.
+Stardust is confronted by the fifty-three remaining Ethereal, who were nearly eliminated by the Annihilation Wave and accuse Stardust of treason for leaving them.
+In the ensuing battle, Stardust "kills" the remaining Ethereal in self-defense and absorbs their energy.
+Stardust is named Galactus's second herald, as Galactus's now increased hunger requires more worlds to devour.

 Powers and abilities

 Stardust is a Herald of Galactus imbued with the Power Cosmic and as such possesses high levels of superhuman strength, durability, reflexes, and stamina to confront and match powerhouses such as Beta Ray Bill as well as the other standard abilities of a Herald, such as creating a black hole or opening inter-dimensional portals.
 Stardust is an Ethereal, a race of beings of pure energy.
-Being imbued with the Power Cosmic makes Stardust immortal, allowing her to reconstitute herself if "destroyed", such as during the Annihilation Wave or having its physical structure dispersed.
+Being imbued with the Power Cosmic makes Stardust immortal, allowing her to reconstitute herself if destroyed.